 Another part of destitution which is experienced, is when guilt has procured captivity, by reason of backslidings; and it makes the soul barren and destitute, to turn away from the motions of the Spirit in the heart.
 You know what I mean.
 There is such a thing as quenching the Holy Spirit.
 A suggestion to pray is wrought upon the mind, and something the devil brings or your own evil heart produces, diverts you, and you leave it for a more convenient season; and that does not pass without some effect.
 If you are a living child of God, you will not live that way long without knowing it and feeling it.
 The same with regard to the holy Scriptures, you feel some attraction, as if you should go and look into the blessed Book, to read there what the Lord has said, and some very trifling thing will divert the mind from that, and the carnal mind runs after it.
 Now this brings desolation, it causes the Lord to hide His face, it makes the conscience burdened, it makes the soul go into captivity, and it is a bondage on the spirit.
-In that condition there is prayers are wrong, that what you this destitution felt.
-Though one can to shine, to pardon this his vileness, and to heal his backslidings.
+In that condition there is ing of enrichment, of humility, of ask for you hardly know whether it easily get into that state, he has abno wisdom to bring himself back; he and is there to hand in petitions from hind them.
+They began to despond. is utterly destitute.
+Then what does destitute souls; and He is there in So again when they had no water. the Holy Spirit do for him?
+Why, His merit to prevail, so that prayers how this served to stir up the cor-He makes him pray, makes him feel offered in His name shall obtain ruptions of their hearts, and set his guilt, acknowledge it, makes him the regard of God.
+He is there for them murmuring against Moses and ashamed of it, and ask the Lord to the persons and the causes of those turn him again, and cause His face who thus are enabled to pray.
+May to shine, to pardon this his vileness, and to heal his backslidings.
 Why, part of the Lord's mercy is in giving this repentance, this prayer; but the fulness of His mercy is when, having regarded the prayer, He turns again, and reclaims the soul for His own.
 Oh, how some of us may now feel we need the Lord to reclaim us! and only His power can do it satisfactorily to our soul's experience and conscience.
 It is one thing to say.